How to Mount a Monitor: A Simple Step-By-Step Guide

 Installing a Clamp Mount

-You will need a Phillips head screwdriver, but all other tools, parts, and accessories that you need to install a clamp mount should be included with the mounting kit.
+To install a desk monitor mount, you will need a Phillips head screwdriver, but all other tools, parts, and accessories that you need to install a clamp mount should be included with the mounting kit.

 Installing a Through-the-Desk Mount